Arthur J. Burks

 Burks's novelette "The Invading Horde" was the cover story in the November 1927 Weird Tales.

 Burks's "The Place of the Pythons" was the cover story in the debut issue of Strange Tales in 1931.

 Burks's novella "The Far Detour" was cover-featured on the Winter 1942 issue of Science Fiction Quarterly.

 First edition, The Splendid Half-Caste.

-Arthur Josephus Burks (September 13, 1898 – May 13, 1974) was an American Marine officer and fiction writer.
+Arthur J. Burks (1898–1974) was an American Marine officer and author.
+He wrote a large quantity of fiction for American pulp magazines.
+He published a number of books under his own name and ghostwrote books and magazine articles for others.
+He co-founded the American Fiction Guild in 1932 and served three terms as president.